-That wonderful day when the LORD will have compassion.
+That wonderful day.
 A taunt-song against the king of Babylon.
 The fall of Sennacherib.
 Assyria will destroy Babylon.
+A message about Philistia.

 VERSE 1.
 For the LORD will have compassion on Jacob, and will yet choose Israel, and set them in their own land.
 The foreigner will join himself with them, and they will unite with the house of Jacob.

 will have compassion.
 The day will come when the LORD God will again have compassion on his people.